Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 ## Credits

-* Content:  All images were from photos of papers I took.

-* Media The photos used in this site were obtained from pixabay and pixels.
-All the photos used in my database were obtained from google images.
-These do not require creditation as they are used for educational purposes only.

-* Main header image on homepage shared by by Chuk Yong from Pixabay.
+* Media The photo used on the about us page was by Dawid Małecki on Unsplash.

 ## Acknowledgements